-Every time I go to eat at a mexican restaurant, my drink order is always horchata.
-If you have never had horchata, you must try it, either at your local mexican restaurant (probably need the real deal, not your americanized mexican eatery), or better yet, make your own.
+Every time I go to eat at a Mexican restaurant, my drink order is always horchata.
+If you have never had horchata, you must try it, either at your local Mexican restaurant (probably need the real deal, not your Americanized Mexican eatery), or better yet, make your own.
 Not too long back, I found a powder mixture of horchata at my local grocery store, followed the directions by adding water, and trust me, the taste was horrible and it was not horchata!
-As I recently had tacos pastor on my mind, I decided to make homemade horchata, and it was not only incredibly easy, but it was spot on.
+As I recently had tacos al pastor on my mind, I decided to make homemade horchata, and it was not only incredibly easy, but it was spot on.

 - 1 cup of uncooked long grain rice

 - 2 sticks of cinnamon

 - 1/2 cup of sugar (more if you want it sweeter)

 - 2 cups of milk

 To a bowl, add the rice, cinnamon sticks, and almonds.
 Fill with water, cover, and let this sit out for at least 6 hours, but overnight is better to soften the rice, and cinnamon, and almonds.

 The next day, strain the water, and reserve the solids.
 Add the rice, almonds and cinnamon to a blender.
 Add in the vanilla, sugar, evaporated milk, and milk.
 Blend for about 3-5 minutes.
 You want to break down everything.

 Next, strain with a fine mesh strainer into a pitcher, mashing down the solids.
 Discard the solids, reserving all of the liquid.
 Add the water, give a good stir, and place in the refrigerator to chill, or pour immediately over ice.